-- 1. Patient name/age; type and timing of accident; extent of accident injuries; pertinent medical history, allergies, vital signs, and significant assessment information; placement of tubes and lines; medications being administered; significant laboratory results; anticipated plan on admission; presence of family; and any other special instructions. - 2.
-Vital signs, neurologic status, and information such as whether the ventilator is adequately addressing the patient's ventilation needs, medications are appropriately infusing, and whether the patient is agitated or experiencing extensive pain. - 3.
-Using an SBAR (situation-background-assessment-recommendation) format, the ED nurse can give more detailed information about the injuries from the car accident; the patient's complete medical history as known; reiteration of known allergies; a system by system assessment review; diagnostic test results; confirmation of all invasive lines and equipment settings; the anticipated plan for ongoing assessments and interventions; and any pertinent family information.
+3. Using an SBAR format, the ICU nurse can give more detailed information about the injuries from the car accident, the patient's complete medical history as known, reiteration of known allergies, a system by system assessment review, significant diagnostic test results, confirmation of all invasive lines and equipment settings, the anticipated plan for ongoing assessments, interventions, and discharge planning, and any pertinent family information.
 Sue should also have an opportunity to ask any clarifying questions she might have.